-Although some WYSIWYG editors include the capability to update pages residing on the live server, generally, it is recommended that you avoid this practice.
+Although some WYSIWYG editors include the capability to update pages living on the live server.
+I recommend you avoid this practice.

 Updating live pages carries the risk that your audience will see incomplete or undesired changes.

-1. Download the desired Web page from the Web server to your computer, if necessary, to work with the most current version of the page.
+1. Download the desired Web page from the Web server to your computer to work with the most current version of the page.